w3f/polkadot-wiki/docs/learn/learn-xcm.md

 A core part of the vision that XCM provides is improving communication between the chains to make **system parachains** a reality.
-For example, the Polkadot relay chain handles more than just parachain management and shared security - it handles user balances/assets, auctions, governance, and staking.
+For example, the Polkadot relay chain handles more than just parachain management and shared security - it handles user balances/assets, governance, and staking.
 Ideally, the relay chain should be for what it's intended to be - a place for shared security.
 System parachains can alleviate these core responsibilities from the relay chain but only by using a standard format like XCM.

 This is where system parachains come in, where each of these core responsibilities can be delegated to a system parachain respectively.